Model Theory of Generic Vector Space Endomorphisms: Preliminary Results

-When we define a kernel configuration $C$, we will always say whether it lies in $\Ccalg$ or $\Cctrans$ and then define its minimal polynomial $\mipo(C)$ (in the algebraic case) or the function $f \mapsto C(f)$ (in the transcendental case).
+When we define a kernel configuration $C$, we will almost always specify whether $C$ lies in $\Ccalg$ or $\Cctrans$ and then define either its minimal polynomial $\mipo(C)$ (in the algebraic case) or the function $f \mapsto C(f)$ (in the transcendental case).
+In some situations, especially when we define one kernel configuration from another, we may also specify the function $f \mapsto C(f)$ in the algebraic case.